pytorch/tutorials/advanced_source/cpp_export.rst

 - The PyTorch C++ API documentation: https://pytorch.org/cppdocs/
 - The Pytorch Python API documentation: https://pytorch.org/docs/

-As always, if you run into any problems or have further questions, use our `Forums <https://discuss.pytorch.org/>`_ and `GitHub issues
+As always, if you run into any problems or have questions, you can use our `forum <https://discuss.pytorch.org/>`_ or `GitHub issues
 <https://github.com/pytorch/pytorch/issues>`_ to get in touch.